TellAnAx/aquacultuR/CONTRIBUTING.md

 ## Code Style

-- Follow the 'Advanced R' Style Guide by Hadley Wickham: http://adv-r.had.co.nz/Style.html
+- We follow the 'Advanced R' Style Guide by Hadley Wickham: http://adv-r.had.co.nz/Style.html
 - Use clear, descriptive variable names (student_name, start_time, etc.)
 - Use the reformatting functions implemented in RStudio to format the code.
 - Where necessary, add comments to describe blocks of logic.